 That was me on the left.
 I was in my mid 30’s and weighed close to 217 pounds.
 At that time, I used to smoke and drink excessively.
-I had poor health and I was depressed.
+I had poor health, and I was depressed.
 On the right, that is a current photo of me at the age of 42.
 I weigh 175 pounds with 15% body fat.

 Reflecting on my past gives me a chance to see how much progress I have made over the last few years.
 I noticed that I had issues with my stomach since I was in elementary school.
-It really started to affect me when I entered middle school.
+It started to affect me when I entered middle school.
 I started feeling awful when I ate something, and it got worse as I got older.
 It got to the point where a neighbor asked my Mom if I was anorexic.
-I really didn’t feel comfortable leaving my home because my stomach would hurt after I ate.
+I didn’t feel comfortable leaving my home because my stomach would hurt after I ate.

 I was 6’ (which I am now) and weighed 129 pounds.
 My parents started taking me to the top physicians in my city.
 Some doctors said I had IBS (Irritable Bowles Syndrome) while others said I had Crohn’s disease.
-The best opinion came from a doctor who said I had a “Nervous Stomach”.
+The best opinion came from a doctor who said I had a “Nervous Stomach.”
 He told me that Citrucel would get my problem under control.
 I was excited to hear this, but I had my suspicions.
 His diagnosis didn’t fit the bill of those other issues.

 I remember telling my Mom in my early 20’s that I didn’t drink every day because it would hurt my stomach.
 Wow, I couldn’t believe that was the only excuse for not picking up a bottle of alcohol!
-To be honest, that was the lowest point in my life.
+To be honest, that was the lowest point of my life.

 As I got older, I learned how to control my stomach issues with different foods.
 I discovered that Tostitos, taquitos, and turkey burgers did not upset my stomach.
 Those are the only three foods I ate every day for two years.
 I later found out why they didn’t upset my stomach.
 They didn’t have any Gluten.